 Additionally, the applicant or sponsor must provide supporting documentation that proves the immigrant is intending to enter the country for approved purposes and a letter of guarantee.

 To get a highly skilled professional visa, the applicant must also provide a points calculation form with the application.
 The worker must have a minimum score of 70 points to be considered a highly skilled worker.

 The sponsor will also prepare a number of documents for the visa application, including providing thorough details about the company, an itinerary in Japan and an invitation letter.
 These documents are submitted to the local embassy or consulate, which determines whether or not to issue a visa.

 Once an immigrant receives his or her visa, he or she must enter the country within three months.
 Then, he or she will need to obtain a residence card.
 There are only certain locations where these are processed, which include airports in or near:

 Once you enter Japan, you should carry your residence card with you at all times.
 If Japanese police stop you and ask for your card, it is a violation of the law not to present it.
 You also need to update your information if it changes at any time.
 Go to the local municipal office to update your card within two weeks of any change of address.

 Many opportunities are currently available to businesses wishing to expand into Japan.
 New Horizons Global Partners can help you obtain Japan work visas for your foreign employees.
 We can also provide you with innovative employment solutions if you are not prepared to make a full commitment to Japan.

 Through our PEO services in Japan, we can hire staff on your behalf.
 You control the daily operations of your staff while we handle all the administrative responsibilities.
-If you determine that the Japanese market meets your business objectives, we can help your business seamlessly transition to a legal entity in Japan.
+If you determine that the Japanese market meets your business objectives, we can help your business seamlessly transition to a legal entity in Japan (Read: How to setup a company in Japan.)
 Contact our local experts today to get started.